Marvellous-Codeworks/Homepage/blog/2025-11-19-tms-8-1-2/index.md

 The suspended tab page now displays the TMS version number as a subtle watermark.
 This small addition makes it easier to identify which version was running when users share screenshots in bug reports.

 ### Update banner is now clickable
-The "a new version is available" notification banner is now interactive — clicking it takes you directly to the release page instead of requiring you to navigate there manually.
+The "a new version is available" notification banner is now interactive, clicking it takes you directly to the release page instead of requiring you to navigate there manually.

 ### Session page scroll fix
 Links within the Session Management page no longer cause the page to jump back to the top when clicked.